-He later helped construct pitching programs at 5 additional high schools as either pitching coach or head coach including a stop at District champion Douglas High where he assisted a young left handed pitcher named Anthony Rizzo (1B) Chicago Cubs.
+He later helped construct pitching programs at 5 additional high schools as either pitching coach or head coach including a stop at District champion Douglas High where he assisted a young left handed pitcher Anthony Rizzo (1B) Chicago Cubs.
 His impact in Broward baseball circles includes past work developing travel baseball programs in Miramar, Plantation, Pembroke Pines, Weston, Coral Springs, Parkland and Hollywood.
-Some of his players include the SF Giants battery of Aramis Garcia(C) and Derek Rodriguez (RHP), Baltimore Orioles (LHP) Brian Gonzalez, Harvard University (RHP) Buddy Hayward, Drew University (LHP) Davis Fouts, St.Thomas University stars (SS/OF) Daniel Lowry and Joey Thompson (OF).
-His current group of high school players include Andy Painter (RHP) Calvary Christian, Julian Gonzalez (3B/RHP) American Heritage Plantation, Alexander Wertman (3B/RHP) University School, Matt McGann (RHP) Coral Springs Charter and Justin Webster (RHP) West Broward.
+Other players he has coached include Aramis Garcia(C) of the SF Giants, Brian Gonzalez (LHP) Baltimore Orioles, Harvard University (RHP) Buddy Hayward, University of Central Florida (RHP) Jordan Spicer, Drew University (LHP) Davis Fouts, Florida Southwestern State College (RHP) Thomas Haggerty and Gary Mattis Jr. (SS) at Arizona Gateway CC.
+His current group of prep stars include Andy Painter (RHP) Calvary Christian, Julian Gonzalez (3B/RHP) American Heritage Plantation, Alexander Wertman (3B/RHP) University School, Matt McGrann (RHP) Coral Springs Charter and Justin Webster (RHP) West Broward.

 His success as a coach led him to opportunities working with diverse communities.
 As a classroom instructor, Joel taught English I and English II as well as English Honors and Reading from 2002 until 2009 at five schools in Miami-Dade and Broward Counties.